---prog-options=options, --prog-option=option These are mostly the same as the options configure step (see Section 4.1.1).
+These are mostly the same as the options configure step (see Section 3.1.1, "Programs used for building").
 Unlike the options specified at the configure step, any program options specified at the build step are not persistent but are used for that invocation only.
 They options specified at the build step are in addition not in replacement of any options specified at the configure step.

-4.3 setup makefile
+3.3. setup makefile